facebookresearch/House3D/renderer/README.md

    + GPU or driver does not support EGL.
    + Running inside container (e.g. docker) with an old driver may also result in such error.
-8. EGL detected >0 devices but says "Cannot access /dev/nvidiaX":
-  If you're inside cgroup/container, initialize the renderer with a device id from `detect_nvidia_devices()` in `common.py`